stat545ubc-2023/mda-WakeelAdekunleKasali/README.md

 ##Files in the Repository

-- raw.githubusercontent.com_UBC-STAT_stat545.stat.ubc.ca_master_content_mini-project_mini-project-1_files/figure-gfm: Contains nnamed-chunk-3-1.png and nnamed-chunk-3-1.png which are figures for the plots in exercices 1 and 2 in Task 2.1 respectively
+- raw.githubusercontent.com_UBC-STAT_stat545.stat.ubc.ca_master_content_mini-project_mini-project-1_files/figure-gfm: contains **nnamed-chunk-3-1.png** and **nnamed-chunk-3-1.png** which are figures for the plots in exercises 1 and 2 in Task 2.1 respectively.
-- README.md
+- README.md: the introduction document for the mini-project(essentially if you come back after 2 years, read this re-visit the memory lane)
 - raw.githubusercontent.com_UBC-STAT_stat545.stat.ubc.ca_master_content_mini-project_mini-project-1.Rmd
 - raw.githubusercontent.com_UBC-STAT_stat545.stat.ubc.ca_master_content_mini-project_mini-project-1.md